 Some natural gemstones can be mistaken for turquoise.
 Variscite can look like green turquoise.
 In fact, variscites and turquoises sometimes occur together in rocks, which are dubbed “variquoise.”
 This attractive combination of patterns and colors can command a premium price.
 Proposite, especially the Mexican material with its light-blue color, is another potential simulant.

 There are numerous enhancements for this stone.
 They’re very difficult to detect without detailed knowledge and the right testing equipment.
-Pale specimens are extensively treated to improve their color.
+Pale specimens commonly receive extensive treatments to improve their color.
 Fine grained and compact material that will take a good polish is rare.
 Skin oils and cosmetic residues can easily darken the color of turquoise gems.
 For these reasons, most stones on the market have been enhanced in one way or another.
-Even top grade, otherwise natural stones are often given a surface coat of paraffin wax to seal them and enhance the polish.
+Even top grade, otherwise natural stones often get a surface coat of paraffin wax to seal them and enhance the polish.

 An electro-chemical proprietary enhancement process called the “Zachery Treatment” has been promoted as an alternative to traditional stabilization that improves both durability and evenness of color.

-- Wax impregnation: improves color, common, may pick up dirt and discolor, detect with hot point, magnification.
+Wax impregnation: improves color, common, may pick up dirt and discolor.
+Detect with hot point, magnification.

-- Epoxy impregnation: improves color slightly, makes porous material stronger and able to accept a polish, common, stable, detect with magnification.
+Epoxy impregnation: improves color slightly, makes porous material stronger and able to accept a polish, common, stable.
+Detect with magnification.

-- Surface coating with epoxy, lacquer, etc: improves color, seals dye, rare, stability varies, detect with magnification.
+Surface coating with epoxy, lacquer, etc: improves color, seals dye, rare, stability varies.
+Detect with magnification.